darshan-kale-dsi/Bank-Marketing-Campaign/README.md

 ### Project Objective

 A subsequent iteration of this marketing campaign is planned.
 Leveraging the data from the first iteration, this project aims to enhance efficiencies and reduce the campaign duration while maintaining a similar success rate, thus lowering overall costs.
 The strategy involves developing a ranking system to prioritize potential clients based on their likelihood of subscribing to the term deposit product.
 By targeting the top 20% of ranked clients, we aim to achieve 90% of the expected outcomes of the entire campaign in a more cost-effective manner.

+# Project Overview
+- Requirements
+- Exploratory Data Analysis
+- Understanding the Raw Data
+- Data Cleaning and Handling Missing Values

+## Requirements
+This project uses the following Python libraries

+- pandas : For analysing and getting insights from datasets.
+- seaborn : For enhancing the style of matplotlib plots.
+- matplotlib : For creating graphs and plots.
+- NumPy : For fast matrix operations.
+- sklearn : For linear regression analysis.
+- ydata_profiling : For EDA

+## Exploratory Data Analysis (EDA)
+Our comprehensive EDA using panda functions provided rich insights into the "Bank Marketing" dataset.
+By performing statistical summaries, correlation analyses, and various visualizations, we were able to uncover important relationships, trends, and potential data quality issues.
+The results obtained from these analyses will inform further modeling and optimization efforts, ultimately contributing to a more efficient and successful marketing campaign.

+For a detailed exploration and interactive visualizations, download the EDA.ipynb file from our repository.